 Tire behaviors on the track also vary with asphalt temperature, a temperature that greatly impacts tire wear.

 In the jargon, a track is referred to as “rubberized” when the trajectories are covered by the rubbery residue from the passage of cars that have run several laps and the grip is optimal.

 F1s first cleaned the trajectory, such as lifting the inevitable dust, and then rubberized the track resulting in improved lap times.

 There are many ways to interpret and predict what the right strategy might be.
 Sometimes on TV, team strategists equate the performance of a “used” hard tire (i.e., with optimal temperature reached and grip with stable terrain) with that of medium tires.
 Conversely, a yellow at full speed achieves similar performance to soft.
 Ultimately, circumstances change depending on temperature, setting, driver feeling, and car settings….
 Only engineers engaged in the specifics can decipher the immense amount of data at hand and sometimes make the right choice.

 After this brief but necessary digression, let us return to explaining how qualifying works in Formula 1.

 Structure of the weekend

 The race weekend begins on Friday with two free practice sessions, better known as FP1 and FP2 (free practice), lasting one hour each.
 In FP1 and FP2 The teams have a chance to try out set-up changes, test new parts, maybe get the third driver on the team to run a few miles.
-At the same time, FP1 and FP2 serve to adapt the pilot to the track (FP1) to better understand the braking points and get some initial data on the race pace (FP2) that the car can sustain.
+At the same time, FP1 and FP2 are for the driver to adapt to the track (FP1) to better understand the braking points and get some initial data on the race pace (FP2) that the car can sustain.

 The times of these sessions are not really comparable; each team uses them according to its own needs and resulting schedule.